 - Reduction of Reduce Blood Stream Infections (BSI) using Center for Disease Control (CDC) core interventions for Disease Control (CDC) Core Interventions

 - The reduction of Long Term Catheter (LTC) use

 - Encouraging participation in a Healthcare Information Exchange (HIE) platform

-The Network will be working with 50% of facilities who had thee highest BSI rate reported to the National Health and Safety Network during the first and second quarters of 2017.
+The Network will be working with 50% of facilities who had the highest BSI rate reported to the National Health and Safety Network (NHSN) during the first and second quarters of 2017.

-CMS Inclusion Criteria: Your facility has been selected to participate in this QIA, based on the semi-annual pooled mean rates reported in NHSN for your facility during the baseline period (January through June 2017).
+CMS Inclusion Criteria: Your facility has been selected to participate in this Quality Improvement Activity (QIA), based on the semi-annual pooled mean rates reported in NHSN for your facility during the baseline period (January through June 2017).

-All facilities that have a 15% or greater long-term catheter use rate as of June 2017 will also be requires to participate in activities to reduce the use of LTCs.
+All facilities that have a 15% or greater long-term catheter use rate as of June 2017 will also be required to participate in activities to reduce the use of LTCs.

 All facilities in this project are being encouraged to enroll in a healthcare information exchange platform.

-Project Goals: Participating facilities shall demonstrate a 20% or greater reduction in the semi-annual pooled mean rates reported in NHSN for your facility from baseline to re-measurement (January through June 2018).
+Project Goals: Participating facilities shall demonstrate a 20% or greater reduction in the semi-annual pooled mean rate reported in NHSN for the facility from baseline to re-measurement (January through June 2018).

-All facilities in this QIA with a LTC rate greater then 15% is required to demonstrate a minimum of a 2% rate reduction.
+All facilities in this QIA with a LTC rate greater then 15% are required to demonstrate a minimum of a 2% rate reduction.